bbalganjjm/natural_js/docs/implementation/m4-plan.md

 M4 must prove the connection points while avoiding a partial rewrite of the legacy rule catalog.
 The vertical fixture may use HTML required, input types, and an application-supplied validation/format function through the approved RuleSet shape.
 It tests that invalid data blocks a request, a validation issue reaches the authored error region, and valid raw data reaches Rows and the save payload.
 The sample must distinguish this pilot from full declarative data-format/data-validate behavior.

-M5 implements the retained built-in formatter/validator names, the 1.x JSON rule-list syntax, message resolution, drafts, parse-before-validation, raw/display separation, nested Form path editing, and validation of filtered-out rows.
+M5 completes the retained built-in formatter/validator names, combined rules, message resolution, row-keyed drafts, and shared Form/Grid validation.
+M4 already parses JSON rule lists for application-supplied Form functions, parses edits before writing, separates raw/display values, supports safe nested Form paths, and validates filtered-out Grid Selects; M5 extends these pilot contracts.
 M6 completes the independently usable Form/List/Grid/Select components.
 M4 must not advertise those later behaviors as implemented, drop any Form-used rule, or create a framework-level generic utility to stand in for them.
 Business validation, comparison, and server transformations remain application code; typed callbacks are the framework boundary.

 # Nested Select decision gate

 Automatic row-local binding is the proposed 2.0 behavior, not an unconditional implementation shortcut.
 The M4 prototype must cover the exact M1 example of a row with a: [{ aa: 11, bb: 22 }, {}] and b: 2, separate option data from the selected field, preserve the raw selected type, and keep row IDs stable after sort/filter.
 A missing option value/label is skipped; an authored empty option and an unavailable selected value follow the M1 validation contract.
 Unsafe prototype keys, numeric array indexes, and expression evaluation are rejected as binding paths.

 Measure automatic options against an explicit per-row binding of the same fixture.
 If correctness, accessibility, or the measured cost is unacceptable, record the failure and present an explicit-binding 2.0 fallback to the user at the M4 review gate.
 Do not silently narrow the approved capability.
-M5 implements the selected path; M6 completes component integration.
+M4 implements automatic row-local options in its Grid pilot; M5 completes the shared binding/rule behavior and M6 completes component integration.

 # Accessibility and binding measurements